T. S. Eliot: Early life and education

-The Eliots were a Boston Brahmin family, with roots in England and New England.
+The Eliots were a Boston Brahmin family with roots in England and New England.
 Eliot's paternal grandfather, William Greenleaf Eliot, had moved to St. Louis, Missouri, to establish a Unitarian Christian church there.
-His father, Henry Ware Eliot (1843–1919), was a successful businessman, president and treasurer of the Hydraulic-Press Brick Company in St Louis.
-His mother, Charlotte Champe Stearns (1843–1929), who wrote poetry, was a social worker, which was a new profession in the U.S. in the early 20th century.
+His father, Henry Ware Eliot, was a successful businessman, president and treasurer of the Hydraulic-Press Brick Company in St. Louis.
+His mother, Charlotte Champe Stearns, who wrote poetry, was a social worker, then a new profession in the US.
 Eliot was the last of six surviving children.

 Known to family and friends as Tom, he was the namesake of his maternal grandfather, Thomas Stearns.
+Eliot lived in St. Louis for the first 16 years of his life at the house on Locust Street where he was born.
+After going away to school in 1905, he returned to St. Louis only for holidays and visits.
+Despite moving away from the city, Eliot wrote to a friend that "Missouri and the Mississippi have made a deeper impression on me than any other part of the world."

-Eliot's childhood infatuation with literature can be ascribed to several factors.
+Eliot's childhood love of literature can be traced to several factors.
 First, he had to overcome physical limitations as a child.
 Struggling from a congenital double inguinal hernia, he could not participate in many physical activities and thus was prevented from socialising with his peers.
 As he was often isolated, his love for literature developed.
-Once he learned to read, the young boy immediately became obsessed with books, favouring tales of savage life, the Wild West, or Mark Twain's thrill-seeking Tom Sawyer.
+Once he learned to read, the young boy immediately became obsessed with books, favouring tales of savage life, the Wild West, or Mark Twain's Tom Sawyer.
 In his memoir about Eliot, his friend Robert Sencourt comments that the young Eliot "would often curl up in the window-seat behind an enormous book, setting the drug of dreams against the pain of living."
 Secondly, Eliot credited his hometown with fuelling his literary vision: "It is self-evident that St. Louis affected me more deeply than any other environment has ever done.
 I feel that there is something in having passed one's childhood beside the big river, which is incommunicable to those people who have not.
 I consider myself fortunate to have been born here, rather than in Boston, or New York, or London."